We’re here to support you

 We can provide a range of information on sexual harm and its impacts to survivors, their support people, community organisations and anyone in the Wellington community.
 We have an extensive resource library available at our office.

 We have strong links with other service providers in the Wellington region, and a broad knowledge of the social services which are on offer in our city.
 If we are not the most appropriate service provider for you, we can refer you to another agency.
 We are always happy to discuss the service options which are available to you.

 Wellington Rape Crisis believes that education is a vital tool in the prevention of rape and sexual abuse.

-We are part of the governing body of Sexual Abuse Prevention Network (along with Sexual Abuse HELP Foundation and WellStop) who provide primary prevention education to people of various ages and industries.
+We are part of the governing body of RespectEd Aotearoa who provide primary prevention education to people of various ages and industries.

-We do not work with people under the age of thirteen, but are happy to provide referral to the local agency that does.
+We do not work with people under the age of 13 but are happy to provide a referral to another organisation.

 * Our definition of gender diverse includes, but is not limited to, people who may identify as: transgender, trans women, trans feminine, trans men, trans masculine, intersex, queer, genderqueer, genderfluid, non-binary, takatāpui, whakawahine, tangata ira tāne, fa’afafine, mahu, vakasalewalewa, palopa, akava’ine, fakaleiti, aikāne, faa’atama, māhū, and palopa.
 This is on a purely self-identification basis.